Earn a GED

 Take the official GED exam

 Visit www.GED.com for instructions on how to begin testing.
 GED testing is now only available on computer.

 What is a GED?

 If you are 16 or older and have not completed high school, you may earn a GED.
 The GED is equivalent to a high school diploma from the US and its territories.
-You earn a GED when you pass its five tests: writing, science, social studies, reading and mathematics.
+You earn a GED when you pass its four tests: Language Arts, science, social studies, and mathematics.